Grinds and Steel Options

 Additional steels I use

-CPM 154 Stainless Steel- (This steel is marked by two "dots" under the maker stamp) Not to be confused with 154cm, CPM 154 is a modern high performance powder version of a long time tested steel composition.
+CPM 154 Stainless Steel- Currently not available for custom orders (This steel is marked by two "dots" under the maker stamp) Not to be confused with 154cm, CPM 154 is a modern high performance powder version of a long time tested steel composition.
 This is in a family of steels made popular by the venerable Bob Loveless and if you have ever had a well made knife in it you know why it is so loved!
 With edge retention between 3V and 4V, toughness like A2, good stainless properties and easy to field sharpen its hard to beat the balance CPM 154 brings to the bush.
 I heat treat in house using a cryo and low temper.
 60-63HRC depending upon intended use.

 Grinds...........................................................................................